Axolotl Aquariums

 Axolotl Aquarium Filtration

-Axolotl tanks need to be filtered just like any other fish tank, but axolotls prefer slow-moving water, so a low-power filter or sump will be the best option.
+Axolotl tanks need to be filtered just like any fish tank, but axolotls prefer slow-moving water, so a low-power filter or sump will be the best option.

 Axolotl Tank Decor